 - All field-supplied wiring, components, sizes, and materials must comply with all applicable national, state, and local codes and requirements.
 Failure to install proper electrical components can result in property damage and equipment malfunction. - Ground wiring is required to prevent communication problems from electrical noise, and motor current leakage.
 Failure to provide proper ground wiring can result in property damage and equipment malfunction. - Install a main shutoff switch or circuit breaker that interrupts all power sources simultaneously.
-Failure to install proper electric components will result in property damage and equipment malfunction.
+Failure to install proper electric components can result in property damage and equipment malfunction. - Maintain polarity throughout the communication network.
+The system will malfunction if not properly wired.

-Figure 85: Multi F LMU303HV and LMU363HV System Power Wiring and Communications Cable.
+Figure 82: Multi F with LGRED LMU240HHV System Power Wiring and Communications Cable Connections.

-- A WARNING - All field-supplied wiring, components, and materials must comply with all applicable national, state, and local codes and requirements.
-Improper wiring will result in fire, electric shock, causing physical injury or death. - Ground wiring is required to prevent accidental electrical shock during current leakage, communication problems from electrical noise, and motor current leakage.
+- All field-supplied wiring, components, sizes, and materials must comply with all applicable national, state, and local codes and requirements.
+Improper wiring will result in fire, electric shock, physical injury or death. - Ground wiring is required to prevent accidental electrical shock during current leakage, communication problems from electrical noise, and motor current leakage.

 Do not connect the ground line to the pipes.
-There is a risk of fire, electric shock, explosion, resulting in physical injury or death. - Install a main shutoff switch or circuit breaker that interrupts all power sources simultaneously.
-There is a risk of fire, electric shock, explosion, resulting in physical injury or death.
+There is a risk of fire, electric shock, explosion, physical injury or death. - Install a main shutoff switch or circuit breaker that interrupts all power sources simultaneously.
+There is a risk of fire, electric shock, explosion, physical injury or death.